Venture firm Greylock hires first female investment partner

-SAN FRANCISCO (Reuters) - Venture capital firm Greylock Partners, which passed on the chance to invest in Pinterest four years ago, is hoping to hit a bullseye by tapping the online bulletin board for its first female investing partner.
+SAN FRANCISCO, June 11 (Reuters) - Venture capital firm Greylock Partners, which passed on the chance to invest in Pinterest four years ago, is hoping to hit a bullseye by tapping the online bulletin board for its first female investing partner.

 Greylock said Thursday it has hired Sarah Tavel, Pinterest’s founding product manager.
 She joins as the technology industry is battling a reputation for shabby treatment of women.